strudel0209/document-analysis-questionnaire-system/README_optimized.md

 ```

 ## Summary
-The optimized system significantly reduces token usage while maintaining the accuracy and quality of responses.
-By leveraging shared context, streamlined agent interactions, and efficient document processing, the system achieves better performance and cost efficiency.
+The optimized system implements controlled document chunking, fresh agent chat instantiation, and grouped question processing to reduce TPM usage while maintaining high-quality and accurate responses.
+This results in faster, more reliable performance and reduced operational costs.